IslombekMir/webpack-template/README.md

 # webpack-template
-a template for file structure using Webpack bundler
+# a template for file structure using Webpack bundler

+# Dev server available at http://localhost:8080